Drug Use And Co-occurring Disorders: How Are They Linked?

 Co-occurring disorders (COD) refers to a medical condition.
 This is where a patient has both a mental health disorder, as well as problems with drug abuse.
 They also call it dual disorders.

 Drug use and co-occurring disorders often happen in many patients.
 Drug use can be a cause of a mental disorder.
-On the other hand, the latter may happen due to the drug abuse.
+On the other hand, the latter may happen due to drug abuse.
 For example, a person struggling with depression may abuse alcohol.
 Similarly, a heroin addict may develop major depression over prolonged abuse.

 In many cases, it’s not possible to know if mental illness is the cause or effect of drug abuse.
 The overall health and economic burden of this complex combination are greater than those of the single disorder.

-Co-occurring Disorders: A Complex Association between Mental Illness and Drug Use
+Co-occurring Disorders: A Complex Association Between Mental Illness and Drug Use

 How Can Addiction Cause Mental Illness?